pre-commit/pre-commit-hooks/README.md

 #### `check-vcs-permalinks`
 Ensures that links to vcs websites are permalinks.
+  - `--additional-github-domain DOMAIN` - Add check for specified domain.
+    Can be repeated multiple times.  for example, if your company uses GitHub Enterprise you may use something like `--additional-github-domain github.example.com`

 #### `check-xml`
 Attempts to load all xml files to verify syntax.